 An Ethernet router is a device that delivers information to and from the proper destinations.
 It can be used to connect individual devices in a network or to connect multiple networks themselves.
 Routers come in many physical varieties based on how many ports they provide, whether they are wired or wireless, and whether they provide DHCP service (Dynamic IP addressing).
 Like the UR4's, routers provide their Ethernet ports on RJ45 jacks and some models can be mounted in standard 19" equipment racks.

 An Ethernet switch on the other hand, does not provide any addressing functions and is solely used in conjunction with routers to extend the size of the network.
 Switches can be utilized when the router being used does not provide enough ports for every UR4 receiver needed on the network.
 A switch, which itself can provide 4 or more ports, is connected to one of the ports on an Ethernet router.
 The additional UR4's would then be connected to the switch.
 It is important to note that switches do not provide DHCP service and in most applications should not be used in place of routers.

 The third device that can be introduced into a UHF-R network set-up is a PC or laptop computer (Windows only).
 It is not absolutely necessary, but can add the benefit of much faster set-up time using Wireless Workbench software for frequency coordination, as well as monitoring and control.
-A PC can monitor and control all receivers on the network either through the router, or when connected to any one of the UR4 receivers in the network via USB connection.
+A PC can monitor and control all receivers on the network through the router.
 It should not however, be connected to the "internet" port of a router.